 As heparin is not always stocked by smaller pharmacies and surgeries, you should make an appointment with your GP a few weeks before your flight so there is plenty of time to process the prescription.
 You should also ask your doctor to write a letter stating why you need to take heparin as you may need to explain why you are carrying needles when you fly.

 On the day of the flight you must ensure you are carrying a copy of your prescription (this is the most important documentation) and the letter from your doctor.
 It is important that you have relevant contact information on these documents in case airport officials need to clarify your condition.

 You should take the injection as close to the time the flight leaves as possible.
-This is because heparin has an instantaneous effect, but only lasts for twelve hours which is sufficient for most short to medium haul destinations.
-If you have a twenty-four hour flight, you will need to inject for a second time after twelve hours.
+This is because heparin has an instantaneous effect, but only lasts for 12-24 hours which is sufficient for most short to medium haul destinations.
+If you have a very long haul flight, you may need to inject for a second time after 24 hours.

 Although all airports usually have a clinic where you can pay the medical team to administer the injection, it is simpler and more cost effective to do it yourself.
 You will need to find a private place where you are not disturbed; this could possibly be the disabled toilet or even just in a quiet area in the airport.

 When you have finished, place the lid back on the syringe and put it back into its packaging, then hand it to a member of airport staff informing them there is a needle inside which should be disposed of safely.
-The whole process can be rather daunting for the first few times but, if you follow these guidelines, all should go smoothly and you will find it gets easier with practice.
+The whole process can be rather daunting for the first few times so please read our Fact Sheet: How to inject with heparin.

 Travelling check list for patients on warfarin: